-A. The purpose of the gather is to prevent undue or unnecessary degradation of the public lands associated with excess wild horses, and to restore a thriving natural ecological balance and multiple-use relationship on public lands, consistent with the provisions of Section 1333(b) of the 1971 Wild Free-Roaming Horses and Burros Act.
-The BLM strives to be a good neighbor in the communities we serve, ensuring public safety within and outside of the Triple B Complex is not at risk due to the overpopulation of wild horses and providing opportunities for other wildlife, such as pronghorn antelope and Elk, to have a thriving ecosystem.
+A. To restore a thriving natural ecological balance and multiple-use relationship on public lands, consistent with the provisions of Section 1333(b) of the 1971 Wild Free-Roaming Horses and Burros Act.
+The BLM strives to be a good neighbor in the communities we serve; ensuring public safety within and outside of the HMAs is not at risk due to the overpopulation of wild horses and burros and providing opportunities for other wildlife to have a thriving ecosystem.